Inotila/MyMovieDB1.1/README.md

 ### Solved bugs

 ## Unfixed bugs

 None

 ## Validator testing

+None

 ## Deployment

 ### Local Deploymentc
+npm start to run front and backend

 ## Credits/Reference
 This work is the original work of Inotila Nghaamwa, however the following resources were used to supplement: